joephinderink/SharePortation-Protocol--SPP-/general-information.md

 ## Beta Features

-In some cases, features within MDS may be marked as "beta."
+In some cases, features within  SPP may be marked as "beta."
 These are typically recently added endpoints or fields.
 Because beta features are new, they may not yet be fully mature and proven in real-world operation.
 The design of beta features may have undiscovered gaps, ambiguities, or inconsistencies.
 Implementations of those features are typically also quite new and are more likely to contain bugs or other flaws.
 Beta features are likely to evolve more rapidly than other parts of the specification.

-Despite this, MDS users are highly encouraged to use beta features.
+Despite this,  SPP users are highly encouraged to use beta features.
 New features can only become proven and trusted through implementation, use, and the learning that comes with it.
 Users should be thoughtful about the role of beta features in their operations.
-Users of beta features are strongly encouraged to share their experiences, learnings, and challenges with the broader MDS community via GitHub issues or pull requests.
+Users of beta features are strongly encouraged to share their experiences, learnings, and challenges with the broader  SPP community via GitHub issues or pull requests.
 This will inform the refinements that transform beta features into fully proven, stable parts of the specification.
 You may leave feedback on the appropriate open [feedback issue](https://github.com/shareportation/mobility-data-specification/issues?q=is%3Aissue+is%3Aopen+label%3Abeta) tagged with the `beta` label.

 Beta features may be suitable for enabling some new tools and analysis, but may not be appropriate for mission-critical applications or regulatory decisions where certainty and reliability are essential.
 In subsequent releases existing beta features may include breaking changes, even in a minor release.
 Note that [schemas](/schema) may not be defined for some beta features until they are promoted out of beta.